 The Glendale City Jail is located about nine miles north of downtown Los Angeles.
-The address and phone number is:

 Provided by our team of California criminal defense lawyers, the following information may be beneficial for friends/relatives of individuals now detained or incarcerated in the Glendale Detention Facility.
 Below, we offer key details on the following subjects:

 - 1. How do I search for an inmate in Los Angeles County?